 Bluder began her coaching career at St. Ambrose University, where she coached six successful seasons building the Bees into a NAIA powerhouse.
 During her tenure at St. Ambrose, Bluder recorded a 169-36 (.824) mark and guided the Bees to four straight national tournaments, including two consecutive Final Four appearances.
 The 1990 St. Ambrose team was ranked No. 1 and Bluder was named the NAIA Converse Coach of the Year.

-She is also committed to her team's academic success.
-While at Drake, she coached two Academic All-America Players of the Year in current Hawkeye Associate Head Coach Jan Jensen (1991) and Tricia Wakely (1996).
+While at Drake, she coached two Academic All-America Players of the Year in current Hawkeye associate head coach Jan Jensen (1991) and Tricia Wakely (1996).
 As a team, the Bulldogs ranked fourth in 1995 graduation rate success among teams ranked in the USA Today/CNN final top-25 Coaches' Poll.
-While at Iowa, Lindsey Meder became the first Hawkeye women's basketball player to be named a first team Verizon Academic all-American while Wendy Ausdemore, who was a 2009 graduate, was a two-time academic all-District honoree.
+While at Iowa, Lindsey Meder became the first Hawkeye women's basketball player to be named a first team Verizon Academic All-American.
+Wendy Ausdemore, a 2009 graduate, and Morgan Johnson, a 2013 graduate, were two-time Academic All-District honorees.

 Bluder's successful coaching record speaks for itself, however her commitment to her players extends far beyond the records book.